Conditional formatting

 1. Select the cell you wish to set the conditional formatting.

-2. Click on Format in the menu, followed by conditional formatting
+2. Click on Format on the menu, followed by conditional formatting

 3. A dialog box will appear as shown: